tmliang/CGRE/README.md

 ## Results
 The experimental results are logged in `./results`.
 The PR curves are stored in `./results/${model_name}.png`.
-Also, we provide our curve data which normally consist of `precision.npy` and `recall.npy` [here](https://drive.google.com/file/d/10UEMAYuimbzsIj8ocwC2ImqwkH-aEuR-/view?usp=sharing, https://drive.google.com/file/d/1l_ZEm94JblOSRc1rdvfpqncKchrHV9Qs/view?usp=sharing).
+Also, we provide our curve data which normally consist of `precision.npy` and `recall.npy` in [here](https://drive.google.com/file/d/10UEMAYuimbzsIj8ocwC2ImqwkH-aEuR-/view?usp=sharing).

 ## Citation
 Please cite our paper if you find it helpful.